 Northwest extends to Sibiu and far beyond a landscape of mountains of medium height, which is actually typical representative of Transylvania.

 On the other side, so to the southeast, lies the Bucegi massive mountain, with its 2,500 m height, covered with snow even during the warm season.
 And directly west of the village starts the Piatra Craiului mountain range, high above 2,200 m.
-This mountain range is just so close that you feel like you could touch it, but you can simply use one of the hiking trails to reach it.
+This mountain range is just so close that you feel like you could touch it, but you can simply use one of the transylvania hiking tours to reach it.

 These three completely different landscapes, but directly adjacent, really invite you to enjoy walking, hiking or cycling, no matter if you’re a beginner or an expert.
-These hiking tours are suitable even for children, a long as you pay attention to weather conditions especially during winter.
+These transylvania hiking tours are suitable even for children, a long as you pay attention to weather conditions especially during winter.

 From Magura village you can also reach other interesting travel destinations as well, such as Bats Cave or Bran Castle.